Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Mathematical Theory

 A full specification of the transport coefficients requires the computation of $\boldsymbol{\mathcal{D}}$, $\lambda$ and $\widetilde{\chi}$.
 Efficient techniques for computing these coefficients are discussed in Ern and Giovangigli~\cite{ern1994multicomponent} and Giovangigli~\cite{Giov1}.

 In this paper we have restricted consideration to noble gases modeled using the hard sphere properties; however, the methodology can be easily extended to more general ideal mixtures by utilizing existing software for computing transport properties such as the EGLIB package that is commonly used in the reactive flow community~\cite{ern2004eglib}.
-In addition, the framework described above can be extended to include chemical reactions~\cite{Bhat2}, and to model nonideal fluids and multiphase flows such as previously demonstrated for multiphase flow of a single species of a van der Waals fluids near the critical point~\cite{Chau1}.
+In addition, the framework described above can be extended to include chemical reactions~\cite{Bhat2}, and multiphase flows such as previously demonstrated for multiphase flow of a single species of a van der Waals fluids near the critical point~\cite{Chau1}.
+The numerical framework can also be extended to model non-ideal fluids by incorporating additional considerations associated with the coarse-graining of thermal fluctuations at the hydrodynamic scales~\cite{Parsa_Wagner_2020}.

 \commentout{The complete hydrodynamic description of a fluid based on the conservation Eqs.~\ref{eqn:cont} -~\ref{eqn:energy} requires the knowledge of thermodynamic properties of the fluid, such as the equation of state, and the various transport coefficients.
 To demonstrate the efficacy of the numerical method for compressible FHD using a staggered grid, we consider in this paper the simplest example of a mixture of ideal noble gases following the notation of Giovangigli~\cite{Giov1}.
 For such an inert mixture of ideal gases, the equation of state is